yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 - [Curve LP Tokens](#Curve-LP-Tokens)
 - Balancer LP Tokens (soon)

-The Vault Factory is a massive step forward in automation which has enabled us to significantly reduce our cost of operations.
-As such, all vaults deployed using this new method will utilize the following fee structure:
+The Vault Factory is a massive step forward in automation.
+We're significantly reducing our operational costs for all vaults deployed with this new method.
+Here's the fee structure for them:

 - 0% management fee (previously 2%)
 - 10% performance fee (previously 20%)